oktadev/okta-blog/_source/_posts/2019-10-09-java-spring-websocket-tutorial.md

 Open two different browser sessions at `http://localhost:8080`, with developer tools enabled to watch the console for STOMP traces.
 The app will first redirect to Okta for the login:

-{% img blog/java-websocket/okta-login.png alt:"Loop Me" width:"800" %}{: .center-image }
+{% img blog/java-spring-websockets/okta-login.png alt:"Loop Me" width:"800" %}{: .center-image }

 You can log in with the same account in both browser sessions or use different accounts.
-After you login, the UI will load the loop buttons.
+After you log in, the UI will load the loop buttons.
 In each browser, click the "Connect" button on the top to initiate the WebSocket handshake with the server and subscribe to the "loops" topic.

-{% img blog/java-websocket/loopme.png alt:"Loop Me" width:"800" %}{: .center-image }
+{% img blog/java-spring-websockets/loopme.png alt:"Loop Me" width:"800" %}{: .center-image }

 You should see STOMP commands CONNECT and SUBSCRIBE in the web console: